paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2011-12-19-washington_dc.md

 series: north_america_2011
 date: '2011-12-19 22:00:28 +0000'
 excerpt: My North American adventure started in Washington DC; ostensibly so I could attend an edition of this year's An Event Apart conference.
 Yet it was also a good excuse to catch up with Shannon, who graciously planned a tour of the city for me and Andy.
+images:
-image: 2011/12/washington_dc.jpg
+- 2011/12/washington_dc.jpg
 tags:
 - Travel
 - Washington, DC
 - United States
 ---
 {% include figure.html
   caption="Shannon looking towards the Lincoln Memorial"